Odizinne/MouseReactiveRGB/README.md

 Reactive effect on mouse button press.
 This is a personal project, far from perfect but enough for my use.

-Windows / Linux (x11 works, wayland untested)
+Windows / Linux (x11 works, wayland does not)

 ![image](assets/screenshot.png)